Definition of Drowning

 References

-- Data generated using HealthTracks Reporting, by the Epidemiology Branch, WA Department of Health in collaboration with the Cooperative Research Centre for Spatial Information (CRC-SI), March 2021.
+- Data generated by the Epidemiology Branch, WA Department of Health, June 2024.

 - Department of Health, Western Australia, Chronic Disease Prevention Directorate.
 Injury prevention in Western Australia: A review of statewide activity.
 (2015).